The-arcane/pickle-admin/src/db_schemas/advertisements.md

-  status public.ad_status NOT NULL DEFAULT 'Draft', image_url TEXT NOT NULL, link_url TEXT, target_segment TEXT NOT NULL DEFAULT 'all_users', -- e.g., 'all_users', 'new_users', 'role_admin'
+  status public.ad_status NOT NULL DEFAULT 'Draft', image_url TEXT NOT NULL, link_url TEXT,
+  -- Flexible text field for audience targeting.
+App logic will interpret these values.
+  -- Examples: 'all_users', 'new_users_30_days', 'role_admin', 'org_type_school'
+  target_segment TEXT NOT NULL DEFAULT 'all_users',
   is_global BOOLEAN NOT NULL DEFAULT FALSE, impressions BIGINT NOT NULL DEFAULT 0, clicks BIGINT NOT NULL DEFAULT 0,